 Get the POINT Network News

-This issue contains information about the Presbyterian Mission Agency’s goal for Transformational Leadership, spring continuing education calendar, and resource news, including Being Reformed: Illuminating Lent.
+This issue contains Ken McFayden’s 2014 POINT presentation notes, information about Opening Doors to Discipleship website revisions, the continuing education calendar, and resource news, including Being Reformed: More Theology for Presbyterians.

 Get the 2014 POINT ministry guide

 The ministry guide from this year’s training is revised and ready for download.
 Update your POINT notebook, use these documents in your congregation, or send them to Christian education committees and pastors who need tools for selecting curriculum.Continue reading

 POINT CMP regional representatives consists of individuals who feel called to provide a different level of leadership in support of Congregational Ministries Publishing resources and POINT volunteers in their area.
 These team members receive additional training to be better equipped to connect pastors, educators, and volunteers to denominational resources and educational support in their region.
 They also assist with training at the POINT annual event.

 Contact a regional representative to receive assistance with resources, to network with another POINT representative, or to discover how POINT members can assist your congregation.
 POINT CMP Regional Representatives are ready to assist you.Continue reading